Skip to main content

 Non-Member

-Feb.
-26 Reformation and Counter-Reformation: Artists Take Up the Cause
+February 12 Protestant Reformation and Catholic Counter-Reformation: Artists Take Up the Cause

-To make or to break images, that was a question during the Protestant Reformation and Catholic Counter-Reformation.
+To make or to break images?
+That was a question during the Protestant Reformation and Catholic Counter-Reformation.
 Protestant reformers called on followers to strip churches of biblical paintings and statues, believing they violated the commandment against the making of graven images.
-Artists sought out new patrons beyond the Church, and new subjects including portraiture and landscape.
-In contrast, artists in Catholic countries thrived as the Church reaffirmed and promoted religious art as a crucial aid to Christian worship and piety.
+Artists sought out new patrons besides the Church, and new subjects including portraiture and landscape.
+In contrast, artists in Catholic lands thrived as the Church reaffirmed and promoted religious art as a crucial aid to Christian worship and piety.

 4 sessions